There are several ways that researchers and scientists can access ICES data.

 1. Becoming an ICES scientist

 ICES scientists are independent researchers with a university academic appointment at the level of assistant professor or higher and who have experience using ICES data to conduct health services research.
 ICES scientists enjoy access to all ICES data holdings.
 ICES scientists are appointed to the ICES Research Program which best fits their interests and, as such, become members of a network of health services researchers from across Ontario.

 All initial scientist appointments at ICES are probationary and are contingent on:

 - A university academic appointment at the level of assistant professor or higher.

 - Funds to carry out the proposed program of research from sources such as grants, departmental funds or funds from a mentor or collaborator's grant.
 Applicants need not hold a grant for ICES research personally at the time of their application for appointment.

 - Absence of unmanageable conflicts of interest as determined by the ICES CEO.

 For more information on how to apply for an ICES scientist appointment or to complete an appointment application package, see Scientist Applications.
-You may also contact the appropriate program administrator for further information.
+You may also contact the appropriate research program coordinator for further information.

 2. Collaborating with an ICES scientist